Skip to content

 I'm ex-Microsoft GM back in the day, for MSN Messenger and Outlook Express.
 I've started a couple of startups since to address information overload and attention fragmentation.

-For the last eight months, I've been solo, exploring edgy applications for AI, in Tucson, and soon back to the Pacific Northwest, to Portland.
+For the last nine months, I've been solo, exploring edgy applications for AI, in Tucson, and lately in Beaverton, Oregon.

 It's great to finally circle back to AI.
-My graduation project was in AI when I graduated with B.Tech in Computer Science and Engineering from the IIT Kharagpur, in the Mesozoic era.
-After being immersed in cutting edge technology like Operating Systems, Digital Rights and Email, its great to circle back.
+My graduation project was in AI a long time ago, when I graduated with B.Tech in Computer Science and Engineering from the IIT Kharagpur.
+After being immersed in systems and communications technology, its great to circle back to AI.

 How I fell into the land of emergence